 The first top I pulled out of my Stitch Fix package was this cute Papermoon Corvin Blouse.
 I loved the floral (because if you know me, you know I love floral everything!) and I knew this would be a practical piece to wear come warmer weather.
 It’s easy to dress tops like this up for the office or a special event or wear them casually on the weekend.
 At $38, I knew this top could be a keeper.

 This was actually the final outfit I styled, and I liked it so much that I just kept it on and went to a friend’s bridal appointment!
-For an edgier look, I paired the blouse with my favorite moto jacket from BlankNYC, a pair of skinny ankle jeans from Lucky Brand, and a pair of booties from Steve Madden.
+For an edgier look, I paired the blouse with my favorite moto jacket, a pair of skinny ankle jeans, and a pair of ankle boots.
 The accessories were simple, featuring pieces from Kendra Scott.
-The Phara Necklace is one of my favorite everyday pieces since it’s so versatile, and her Boyd Ring in Hematite pairs perfectly!

 Shop similar floral sleeveless blouses: